-4.5.6 awesomizr.js
+4.10.7 awesomizr.js

 The JavaScript library awesomizr.js is a collection of helpful functions for the use with PDFreactor.
-You have to import the JavaScript and in same cases the corresponding CSS.
+You have to import the JavaScript and in some cases the corresponding CSS.
+Both the script and the css files are located in the "PDFreactor/samples" directory.